abaker/stdout_httpd/README.md

 ### WTF?

-I wanted to turn [rtlamr](https://github.com/bemasher/rtlamr) into a RESTful sensor for Home Assistant
+I wanted to turn [rtlamr](https://github.com/bemasher/rtlamr) into a RESTful sensor for Home Assistant.
+See [this blog post](https://node11.com/post/rtlamr-smart-meter-home-assistant/) for more details

 ### Contrived Example